Spring Decor and Decluttering Tips

 In the Kitchen

 Wipe down all the appliances and surfaces.
-Scrub those tough stains with a degreaser if needed and polish with a cleaner specialized for your countertops.
+Scrub tough stains with a degreaser, if needed, and polish with a cleaner designed for your countertops.

 Steam clean your microwave.
-Fill a glass bowl up with water and place chopped up lemons with a tablespoon of vinegar inside.
-Steam on high for about two minutes, then just wipe up.
+Fill a glass bowl with water and place chopped lemons with a tablespoon of vinegar inside.
+Steam on high for about two minutes, then wipe up.

 Clean out the fridge.
 Remove expired goods and wipe down inside.
 Take out the removable bins and shelves.
-Then wash them out with warm soapy water or cleaner.
+Then wash them out with warm, soapy water or a cleaner.

 Deep clean the stove.
 Wipe down the exterior and remove any big pieces of gunk on the inside.
 If your stove has a self-cleaning setting, use that, or use a stove cleaner.
 Wet, warm cloth cleaners will work best when cleaning the stove.
 You may also want heavy-duty scrubbing pads for those tough stains.

 Wipe down kitchen cabinets.
 Those cabinets get a lot of wear and tear over the course of a year.
 Be sure to tighten up any loose hinges and wipe away stains with a wet cloth.
-You may also need to add a little touch-up paint to those scuffed-up places where the paint is chipped off.
+You may also need to add a little touch-up paint to the scuffed or chipped areas.

 In the Living Areas

 Wipe it all down.
-Get your duster ready and wipe down all the surface areas like tables and chairs.
-Be sure to also wipe down those walls, baseboards, picture frames, and fans.
+Get your duster ready and wipe down all surfaces, including tables and chairs.
+Be sure to wipe down those walls, baseboards, picture frames, and fans, too.
 Don’t forget those blinds!
 Scrub off any smears with a wet cloth or touch up with paint.
 Treat stained wood if needed.

-Clean windows and glass or mirror surfaces.
-Be sure to use glass cleaner, as other cleaners can streak and cause smearing.
+Clean windows, glass, and mirror surfaces.
+Be sure to use glass cleaner, as other cleaners can streak or smear.

 Deep clean flooring.
-If you have pets, sprinkle a little baking soda on the carpet to help deodorize your flooring before you vacuum.
-If you have tile, sweep and then mop.
+If you have pets, sprinkle a little baking soda on the carpet to help deodorize the floor before vacuuming.
+If you have tile, sweep, and then mop.
 If needed, spot treat and fill in grout lines with special paint pens to spruce up dull/dirty-looking tile.

 Wash blankets and cloth drapery.
 Fluff up decorative pillows in the dryer.
 Vacuum in and under the furniture.